JamBrain/DairyBox/README.md

 https://github.com/ludumdare/ludumdare

-## Building the Source Code and Assets
+## Building the Source Code and SVG Assets
 There are two ways to build the source code and assets.

 1. From inside the VM
 2. From outside the VM

-Common to both methods are the commands used for building
+Common to both methods is how you build.

 * `make` to compile the latest changes to the project
-* `make clean` to destroy all files, and start over.
+* `make clean` to destroy all files, and start over
-* `make mini`, which is like `make`, but triggers the "Page is Updating" user message at the start of the build

 ### Building inside the VM
 This is ready to-go after setup.
 Simply do the following.